RocketDerp/April14_2025/PostMalala/Stress/Life_On_Earth_Agression.md

 2. Brain chemistry and behavior changed for long period of time.

-This is the kind of long-term pandemic trama, Fox News audience, Islamic terrorism clergy / expeiences - people can't seem to discuss other than in flippiant dismissive trivialiing ways.
+This is the kind of long-term pandemic trauma, Fox News audience, Islamic terrorism clergy / expeiences - people can't seem to discuss other than in flippiant dismissive trivialiing ways.

 WHY people over-eat, alocohol, drug use, the underlying mind changes